src-d/lookout/README.md

 # Introduction

-With source{d} Lookout, we’re introducing a service for assisted code review, that allows running custom code analyzers on pull requests.
+With **source{d} Lookout**, we’re introducing a service for assisted code review, that allows running custom code analyzers on pull requests.

 Jump to the [Quickstart](#quickstart) section to start using it!